shcorya/swarm.yachts/getting-started/index.md

 # managers' /etc/n2n/edge.conf (managers need a static IP assignment)
 # intherface name
 -d=n2n0
-# community name (needs to exist in /etc/n2n/communities.list)
+# community name (random, needs to exist in /etc/n2n/communities.list on the supernodes)
 -c=Ohngai5oth2ooca1Aith
-# pre-shared key (needs to be the same on each node)
+# pre-shared key (random, needs to be the same on each node)
 -k=thahthee3nie3gieChah
 # MAC address (uniqe per host, can be generated with `randmac -Uu`)
 -m=4E:1F:62:61:4E:DB
 # interface address
--a=192.168.2.1/23
+-a=192.168.2.1/23 (change this to another static address for the other managers e.g. 192.168.2.2/23 for manager-2)
 # local udp port (anything will do, can be randomly generated with `shuf -i 49152-65535 -n 1`)
 -p=49590
 # supernode public IP list